Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

 But what even _is_ a known "point" in an index?

 Well, it's any point that can be _implicitly_ referenced from contextual information.
-The midpoint, for example, is _always_ known to _implicitly_ be a one followed by all zeros _up to the index's bit length_.
+The index midpoint, for example, is _always_ known to _implicitly_ be a one followed by all zeros.
 But you can take this even _further_ by synthesizing repeating _**patterns**_ of bits across the index!

 Let's take an 11-bit index and break it into eight regions using a note (3-bit) pattern -

     "Note Diminishment of an 11 bit Index"

-        Pattern              Synthesized Point        Value      Δ
+        Pattern              Synthesized Point        Value   Interval
      (0) { 0 0 0 }   [ 0 0 0   0 0 0   0 0 0   0 0 ] (   0  ) + 292
      (1) { 0 0 1 }   [ 0 0 1   0 0 1   0 0 1   0 0 ] (  292 ) + 293
      (2) { 0 1 0 }   [ 0 1 0   0 1 0   0 1 0   0 1 ] (  585 ) + 292